Pectacius/stopwatch/README.md

   float (*C)[N] = initialize_mat(N);

   // Matrix multiply loop
-  stopwatch_record_start_measurements(1, "total-loop", 0); // Record start time of the entire loop for (int iter = 0; iter < itercount; iter++) {
+  // Called by main routine so the caller ID argument is 0 stopwatch_record_start_measurements(1, "total-loop", 0); // Record start time of the entire loop for (int iter = 0; iter < itercount; iter++) {
     memset(C, 0, sizeof(float) * N * N); // clear C array
-    stopwatch_record_start_measurements(2, "single-cycle", 1); // read start time of a single cycle mat_mul(N, A, B, C); // Perform the multiplication C = A * B stopwatch_record_end_measurements(2); // read end time of a single cycle
+    // Called by routine with ID zero so the caller ID argument is 1 stopwatch_record_start_measurements(2, "single-cycle", 1); // read start time of a single cycle mat_mul(N, A, B, C); // Perform the multiplication C = A * B stopwatch_record_end_measurements(2); // read end time of a single cycle